Bond & Levy Election Validations

 Example: 10,000 people voted in the XYZ School District in last year's November General Election.

 To pass this bond issue, the XYZ District must also ensure that at least 4,000 people vote in the bond election.
-Of those, at least 2,400 must vote YES.
+Of those who vote, at least 60% must vote YES.

 To better understand validation requirements, it may be helpful to read the State Constitution (Article 7, Section2).